junyuchen245/Unsuprevised_Seg_via_CNN/README.md

 # Unsupervised Segmentation Using Convolutional Neural Network

-This is an implementation of my paper:
+This is a Tensorflow/Keras implementation of my paper:

 <a href="https://arxiv.org/abs/2001.10155">Chen, Junyu, et al. "An Unsupervise Learning Model for Medical Imaging Segmentation. " arXiv preprints, arXiv, 2020.</a>